techscientist/YouTubeExtractor/README.md

 # Usage
 Under the hood, this library uses [Retrofit](http://square.github.io/retrofit/) to fetch the video metadata.
 If you are familiar with the Retrofit public API, this library will be a breeze for you.
 This library is only responsible for getting the information needed from a YouTube video given its video id (which can be found in the url of any youtube video.
 It is not responsible for playback of the video.
-However, you can see in the sample app how this can be done using `MediaPlayer` and a `SurfaceView`
+However, you can see in the sample app how this can be done using [ExoMedia](https://github.com/brianwernick/ExoMedia)
 Typical usage looks like this:
 ```java
 // You probably would want to keep one of these extractors around.